utrack/sendreadable/README.md

 A small service that converts web articles to PDFs.
 It is possible to download them to your PC or send them straight to reMarkable via reMarkable's API.

+You can find a public instance at https://sendreadable.utrack.dev .

 This is something I've jotted down over one weekend - the code is dirty and awful, there's not much to configure, but it works.

 ## Prerequisites